medobarakat/Portfolio-Site/README.md

 # Portfolio-Site
-this is a meme responsive Webpage built with ReactJs , React Router
+this is a Portfolio responsive Webpage built with NextJs ,TypeScript ,  ReactJs , React Router

 ![screenshot](./public/screenshot.png)